 GREAT GIFT IDEA

-This award-winning sticks-and-balls set has definitely redefined the way kids build forts, all while engaging young minds and sparking creativity.
-The 69-piece kit comes with everything you need to build a solid foundation indoors or out, and you can fancy it up with a bedsheet or blanket.
-Tunnels, domes and all other creations are at your fingertips with the accompanying instruction manual, but if you really want to get crazy invest in two sets and try out some of the double-build suggestions, too.
-This fort building kit is one of our favorites, and it’s also one of the best toys to give kids if you’re looking for a birthday or Christmas gift.
+This award-winning sticks-and-balls set has redefined the way kids build forts, all while engaging young minds and sparking creativity.
+The 69-piece kit comes with everything you need to build a solid foundation indoors or out, and you can fancy it up with a bed sheet or blanket.
+Tunnels, domes, and several other creations are at your fingertips with the accompanying instruction manual, but if you really want to get wild, invest in two sets and try out some of the double-build suggestions, too.
+This fort-building kit is one of our favorites, and it’s also one of the best toys to give kids if you’re looking for a birthday or Christmas gift.

 BEST FOR TODDLERS

-Toddlers don’t always have the patience to build a fort (or to color one), but they definitely have energy that they need to get out in other exploratory ways.
-Enter this play tent, fort-building kit, which comes with a rocket ship main area, a tunnel for crawling through, and a ball pit with a basketball net for extra fun.
+Toddlers don’t always have the patience to build a fort (or to color one), but they definitely have the energy that they need to get out in other exploratory ways.
+Enter this play fort-building kit with a rocket ship main area, a tunnel for crawling through, and a ball pit with a basketball net for extra fun.
 It’s easy to set up and comes with a lightweight carrying bag, which means you can bring it to the grandparents’ house or easily tuck it away when not in use.